 Want to get involved?

-We are currently meeting monthly for our Community Cook-ups, held out of Upwey Baptist Church.
-In the newly-renovated industrial kitchen there, we regularly cook and then freeze hundreds of delicious meals to share with those in our community who could do with a little help in the form of a pre-cooked meal.
+We are currently meeting weekly for our Community Cook-ups, held out of Upwey Baptist Church.
+In our kitchen, we regularly cook and then freeze hundreds of delicious meals to share with those in our community who could do with a little help in the form of a pre-cooked meal.

 Our meals are as much to feed the body as to feed the spirit.
-Our Cook-up volunteers share a meal together once the meals are packed.
 The act of cooking and sharing meals is encouraging and nourishing for both the receiver of the meal and the cook.
-We also welcome offers of small crafts or homemade cards to include with our care packages to offer some brightness and encouragement.
+We also welcome people to volunteer as delivery drivers to our community.

-If you would like to find out more about joining us for cooking or contributing craft please have a look at our volunteer form.
+If you would like to find out more about joining us for cooking or driving, please complete our volunteer form.